andrewthomasjones/BoltzMM/README.md

 ## Unit testing

-Using the package `testthat`, we have conducted the following unit test for the GitHub build, on the date: 31 January, 2019.
+Using the package `testthat`, we have conducted the following unit test for the GitHub build, on the date: 13 April, 2025.
 The testing files are contained in the [tests](https://github.com/andrewthomasjones/BoltzMM/tree/master/tests) folder of the repository.